 Well let’s take a walk through the med literature and I’ll also share my own experience with elemental diets and various protein sources.
-Back when I first formulated Absorb Plus (in 1998), whey protein isolate was considered one of the best protein sources for an elemental diet.
+Back when I first formulated Absorb Plus ORIGINAL (in 1998), whey protein isolate was considered one of the best protein sources for an elemental diet.
 And at the time, the clinical studies on “elemental diets” varied between using free form amino acids, whey isolate, whey concentrate, egg albumin, etc. and all were considered acceptable ingredients in an “elemental” shake.

 However, I’ve conducted a review of the current med literature and it seems that the definitions are shifting, but as yet, are still not clear.
-Let’s walk through the pieces of this puzzle and let’s use Absorb Plus as an example to give us a reference point to see just how the parameters are defined…
+Let’s walk through the pieces of this puzzle and let’s use Absorb Plus ORIGINAL as an example to give us a reference point to see just how the parameters are defined…

 According to the Medical Dictionary:

 Elemental Diet – contains nutrients as small molecular weight compounds, i.e. proteins as amino acids or peptides, carbohydrates as oligosaccharides or monosaccharides, and fats as medium-chain triglycerides.
 Used in the treatment of gastrointestinal disease.
 Called also monomeric diet.

 So according to that definition, whey isolate or rice protein isolate (which Absorb Plus contains) would qualify as an “elemental” product since they are protein peptides.

 However, according to this paper in 2005, Absorb Plus would be considered “semi-elemental/oligomeric/polymeric”: